Our research is editorially independent but we

 A great place to indulge in beach activities, Fort Lauderdale is also home to notable arts and cultural attractions.
 Visit the popular beachfront promenade for a day of soaking in the ocean breeze, or cross the street to find some of the best dining and shopping attractions.
 Head to Millionaires Row for a look at the glitzy yachts and mansions, while you can explore the city’s history at the 1900s preserved Stranahan House.
 Nicknamed the “Venice of America,” here you’ll find a canal system where fishing enthusiasts revel in its opportunities.
 Take the kids to Butterfly World, the largest butterfly house, or explore the interactive, hands-on exhibits at the Museum of Discovery.

 Home to white sandy beaches with gorgeous turquoise waters, Naples is a nature-lovers paradise.
-Situated on Florida’s Gulf Coast, here you can soak up the sunshine at Lowdermilk Beach, stroll along the iconic Naples Pier or take in the expansive landscape and wildlife views at Corkscrew Swamp Sanctuary.
+Situated on Florida’s Gulf Coast, here you can soak up the sunshine at Lowdermilk Beach or take in the expansive landscape and wildlife views at Corkscrew Swamp Sanctuary.
 Both kids and kids at heart will love the thrilling slides found at Sun-N-Fun Lagoon, while you can find respite with a cold brew at Naples Beach Brewery.
 For a day of outdoor adventures, head to Naples Botanical Garden to see lush vegetation and floral landscapes, but if you’re in need of some retail therapy, then a trip to the waterfront Venetian Bay is a must.

 Florida has their own version of Hollywood, and it’s much different than the one in California.
 Hollywood, Florida is a popular beach destination, where family-friendly neighborhoods and a charming boardwalk lures travelers in time and time again.
 Cyclists will find this city appealing, as the beachside boardwalk features the sparkling ocean on one side and charming cafes on the other.
 Visit the Anne Kolb Nature Center for a day of exploring paddle trails through the mangroves, or climb the Observation Tower for a panoramic view of the postcard-perfect surroundings.
 Home to Jaxson’s Ice Cream Parlour and Restaurant, cool off with a heaping bowl of ice cream at this retro dessert spot serving locals for close to 60 years.